 For travel insurance, I use World Nomads.
 I’ve been a happy customer of theirs for almost three years, and I’ve never had an issue when making a claim.
 I’m happy to refer them to anyone I meet.

-Enjoyed this post?
+Enjoyed this post about Greek Food?
 Why not Pin it to share it?